zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem.md

 ### downColor `String`

-The series color when open value is smoller then close value.
+The series color when open value is smoller then close value.** Available for candlestick series only **

 #### Example
     <kendo:chart-seriesItem downColor="downColor">